EC3-Gang/cpp-2/docs/guide/funcs/bs.md

 ### Implementation

-There's... actually a built-in function defined in header `<algorithm>` (`std::binary_search`).
+There's actually a built-in function defined in header `<algorithm>` (`std::binary_search`).
 There's really no need to write your own.
 You can read more about it [here](https://en.cppreference.com/w/cpp/algorithm/binary_search).

-Ok.
-I get it.
+OK, I get it.
 You just feel restless and geeky and want to write your own Binary Search function.

 ::: details Code